The Electric Vehicle Rebate In California And Other Incentives

 First Off, Why Are There EV Incentives In California?

-There are several reasons why California offers incentives to get more EVs on the road.
+There are several reasons why California offers incentives to replace fossil fuel cars with EVs.

 California was ranked dead last for 17 of 18 years for air quality by the American Lung Association.
 This was before the recent wildfires.
 Today, it continues to be the worst state for air quality.
 On top of that, 80% of Californians live in areas with unhealthy air.
 A lot of this is caused by the ozone (smog) and particle pollution from vehicle emissions.